diegopacheco/servers-benchmark/README.md

 ### Open a PR to add new language / server?

 1. Create a gatling simulation
-2. Updad the reports
-3. update the readme to add the new server / link to gatling report
+2. Create a gatling script
+3. Add the new project with new language/framework
+4. Dont publish gatling results
+5. I will re-run on my machine, you can run all in our machine in our fork to compare different results with different hardware